MoolahModding/site/docs/custom-music/index.md

 Now, you can delete the ubulk from the game and rename your wem file to have the same name, including the extension.

-:::note
-TODO: Write a script that modifies the uexp for you
+### Editing the uexp

+:::info
+If you do not wish to edit the uexp yourself, use [Bence's Uexp Utility](https://github.com/bence0585/Bences-uexp-utility)
 :::

 If you package it like this, it will play for a moment in the game, but will quickly